 September 23, 2003

-Simcha Dinitz, who served as Israel’s Ambassador to the United States from 1973-1978, passed away at the age of 74.
 Considered one of Israel’s greatest diplomats, Dinitz began his career in the Ministry of Foreign Affairs in 1958.
-It was during his time as Ambassador to the United States that Dinitz played a key role in helping Israel secure weapons from the United States during the October 1973 Yom Kippur War.
-Former United States’ Secretary of State Henry Kissinger said of Dinitz, “He was a superb representative of his country, whose role in saving his country in the 1973 war has never been adequately appreciated.”
+During his time as ambassador to the United States, Dinitz played a key role in helping Israel secure weapons from the United States during the Yom Kippur War in October 1973.
+Henry Kissinger, who was the U.S. secretary of state at the time, said of Dinitz, “He was a superb representative of his country, whose role in saving his country in the 1973 war has never been adequately appreciated.”

 The photo shows Prime Minister Golda Meir meeting with Kissinger (left) and Simcha Dinitz (right) in February 1973.